 Records storage buildings may use either or both of these systems depending on the types of files stored, size of the facility and other factors.

 Other important attributes to a well-protected storage facility are handheld fire extinguishers using either high-pressure water or dry powder, minimum classification II A:10B:C; a stringent no-smoking policy; and regular staff training and drills.

 Fortunately, record-destroying fires are uncommon.
 Keeping that way means ensuring the right tools and techniques are in place to keep the flames at bay.
 If you store your records offsite, your vendor partner should be able to provide building and system specifications, preventative maintenance plans and documentation, copies of security system contracts and history of fire alarm response, and proof of their diligence in a Disaster Recovery Business Continuity Plan.

 # # #

-At Abraxas, risk is part of our business.
-We understand it, we plan for it and we know how to mitigate it.
+Abraxas provides safe, well-designed records storage facilities with an excellent, reliable fire protection systems.
 We provide clients with tailored records and information management solutions, delivering the business intelligence that matters most — and we do it more efficiently and reliably than anyone else, particularly in highly regulated industries.
-To learn more, email firstname.lastname@example.org or call us: Toll-Free: 866.535.0016; Phone: 269.226.0016
+To learn more, email firstname.lastname@example.org or call us: 866.535.0016 (toll-free) or 269.226.0016.